 In many cases‚ once the situation has been investigated‚ it comes to light that the injury occurred due to a failure to provide adequate supervision.
 Children take risks‚ but cannot be held accountable as they have not yet reached an age in which they are capable of exercising good judgment.
 Any child who is playing at a park‚ plays sports‚ or attending school or after-school activities must be supervised‚ for their own safety.

 When public school personnel have failed to provide adequate supervision for children under their care‚ it is often possible to recover financial compensation by filing an injury claim.
 As with all governmental agencies‚ there is limited time available in which to file a claim.
-It is vital that your claim is filed within the time limits under the law.
+It is vital that your claim is filed within the time limits of the law.
 You have only six months in which to file a form to initiate the process.
 We can help.

 Negligence in Child Broken Bone Cases

 The process of filing an injury claim or lawsuit involves establishing that negligence was the underlying reason your child was injured.
 Whether your child suffered a broken bone in a slip and fall‚ in an auto accident‚ or in any other situation or location‚ a full investigation into the facts should take place as early as possible.
-At Jurewitz Law Group‚ we have extensive knowledge of the legal processes associated with personal injury cases‚ and we offer a free case evaluation to assist you.
+At Jurewitz Law Group Injury & Accident Lawyers‚ we have extensive knowledge of the legal processes associated with personal injury cases‚ and we offer a free case evaluation to assist you.
 All of our cases are taken on a contingency basis – you will owe no legal fees unless we are successful in recovering compensation.

 Types of Fractures

 A fractured bone is not a minor injury.
 Although children heal well‚ a broken bone takes time to knit.
 There are several types of fractures‚ some of which are more serious than others:

 - Greenstick fractures: This is a break on only one side of the bone.